 Question 49: Which of the following best serves as the title for the passage?

-A. Sport events on television

-B. High-quality programs enjoyed by American

-C. Television in the United States

-D. Television development in comparison with radio
+- A. Sport events on television - B. Television in the United States - C. Television development in comparison with radio - D. High-quality programs enjoyed by American

-Question 50: The phrase "agog about" in paragraph 2 can be best replaced by ...
+Question 50: The phrase "agog about" in paragraph 2 can be best replaced by .